 Educational Media and Technology (MS)

-The University of South Alabama Master of Science degree in Educational Technology prepares educators to design, evaluate, and implement educational and instructional technology in the classroom.
-Through coursework and practical experiences in instructional design and information science, students will learn to use a diverse set of technological tools for design and development of effective instruction.
-Students will also evaluate technological tools and resources designed to enhance teaching and learning and collaborate with educators to use technology to enhance student experiences and outcomes.
+The University of South Alabama Master of Science degree in Educational Technology, a completely online program, prepares graduates to design, evaluate, and implement educational technologies.
+Through coursework and practical experiences, students will learn to use a diverse set of technological tools for the design and development of effective instruction.
+Students will also evaluate technological tools and resources designed to enhance teaching and learning and collaborate with educators and others to use technology to enhance learner experiences and outcomes.

-To qualify for the Master's Degree in Instructional Technology, candidates must satisfactorily complete the following program with a minimum grade of "B" or better on all course work.
-Students must complete a written course of study by the end of their first semester in this program.
-Students must successfully complete a written comprehensive exam, thesis paper, and a school-based instructional technology project.
-The exam may only be taken two times.
+To qualify for the Master's Degree in Educational Technology, candidates must satisfactorily complete the following program with a minimum grade of "B" or better on all course work.
+Students must successfully complete a digital comprehensive exam portfolio which includes a thesis paper and an instructional technology project.
+The digital comprehensive exam portfolio may only be submitted two times.

 |Requirements for the M.S.
 Degree in Educational Media and Technology||Credit Hours|